smintio/Portals-Components-SDK/Examples/Backend/README.md

 Each connector is system dedicated.
 See [Picturepark](Connectors/Connector-Picturepark/) or [Sharepoint](Connectors/Connector-SharePoint/).

-One NuGet Smint.io package makes it possible to build a connector.
+The `SmintIo.Portals.ConnectorSDK` NuGet Smint.io package makes it possible to build a connector.
-Known as `SmintIo.Portals.ConnectorSDK`.

 `IConnectorStartup` is the main interface to be implemented, so that at a later stage Smint.io knows how to use the newly built connector.